chinamike65/hugo-tuolesi/content/book3/book3en.md

 Different motives bring different results.

-Killing is all because of greed, hatred, and delusion, some are because of greed, such as greed for the flesh, skin, horns, bones, etc. of animals; some are because of anger, hatred, and hatred of certain animals; In order to make offerings to certain gods, many cattle and sheep were killedand sacrificed.
+Killing is all because of greed, hatred, and delusion, some are because of greed, such as greed for the flesh, skin, horns, bones, etc. of animals; some are because of anger, hatred, and hatred of certain animals; In order to make offerings to certain gods, many cattle and sheep were killed and sacrificed.

 327